Swapna-2025/FIFA/README.md

 ↪ Set Up the Database: Use a SQL database management system (e.g., MySQL) to set up the database.
 Import the Fifa.csv file into your database.

 ↪ Run the SQL Script: Execute the Fifa.sql script in your SQL database management system to run the queries.

+# ✍️ Conclusion :-

+In conclusion, the FIFA dataset offers a comprehensive view of player statistics, performance metrics, and attributes that shape the modern game of football.

+Through this analysis, we were able to explore key trends in player ratings, identify top-performing individuals and clubs, and understand the relationships between variables such as age, weight, and potentiality.

+The data highlights how player attributes contribute to their overall effectiveness and how different  nations contribute to the global football scene.